Katy Perry: 2016–2019: Witness and American Idol

-2019–2020: Smile and motherhood

 At the 61st Annual Grammy Awards, Perry performed "Here You Come Again", alongside Dolly Parton and Kacey Musgraves, as part of a tribute to Parton.
 Four days later, she released a song called "365", with DJ Zedd.
 In April, Perry was included on a remix of Daddy Yankee's song "Con Calma", featuring Snow.
 She followed this with the singles "Never Really Over" on May 31, "Small Talk" on August 9, and "Harleys in Hawaii" on October 16.
 "Never Really Over" in particular received critical acclaim.
 In June 2019, Perry appeared in the music video of Taylor Swift's "You Need to Calm Down".
 In July, a jury in California returned a verdict following a week-long trial that Perry's song "Dark Horse" had copied Flame's 2008 song "Joyful Noise" after he filed a copyright lawsuit alleging that it used his track's beat without permission; the verdict was later overturned.
 After the initial verdict, the jury ordered her to pay him $550,000.

-The next month, Josh Kloss, Perry's co-star in the "Teenage Dream" music video, accused her of sexual misconduct.
-In an Instagram post, Kloss alleged that, during a party at a skating rink, Perry pulled on his sweatpants and underwear, exposing his penis to her male friends.
-He also said her management prevented him from speaking about his time with the singer.
-However, Johnny Wujek, the creative director of said party defended Perry, saying that she "would never do something like that" and accused Kloss of having an "ongoing obsession" with her.
-After initially refraining from responding to this, believing it would have detracted from the Me Too movement, Perry has also denied Kloss's claims.
+2020–2023: Smile, motherhood, and Las Vegas residency

 Following the release of her single "Never Worn White" in March 2020, Perry revealed in the accompanying music video that she was expecting her first child with Bloom.
 "Daisies", the lead single from her sixth album, was released on May 15, 2020.
 Its second single "Smile" followed two months later.
 The album, also titled Smile, was released on August 28, 2020.
 Two days before its distribution, she gave birth to a daughter named Daisy Dove Bloom.
 The album received mixed reviews, and debuted at number five in the United States.
 Perry further promoted the album with four compilation EPs: Camp Katy, Empowered, Scorpio SZN, and Cosmic Energy.
 These EPs were followed by the single "Not the End of the World" in December 2020, which had a music video in which Zooey Deschanel impersonates Perry.
 Additionally she collaborated with various artists to create two remixes of Smile album tracks.
 Tiësto remix of "Resilient" featuring Aitana was released in November 2020, while Bruno Martini remix of "Cry About It Later" featuring Luísa Sonza was released in April 2021.